AuthorizeNet/sdk-node/README.md

 # Authorize.Net Node.js SDK
-** NOTE this SDK is currently in Beta and should be used for testing/investigation/trial purposes only **
+** NOTE this SDK is currently in pre-release and should be used for testing/investigation/trial purposes only **